ibm-cloud-docs/DataTransferService/about.md

 ## Requesting a return
 {: #request-return}

-If you provided a return address and included the pre-paid shipping label in the packaging, you can request that the device is sent back to you any time during the two-week transfer period.
+If you provided a return address and included the pre-paid shipping label in the packaging, you can request that the device is sent back to you anytime during the two-week transfer period.
 You can submit the request in the [{{site.data.keyword.cloud_notm}} console](/login){: external}.

 1. Select **Storage** > **Data Migration** > **Data Transfer**.
 2. From the **Action** menu of your device, select **request return**.